tcharding/tobin.cc/content/blog/tor-libp2p.md

 ## rust-libp2p connection over Tor

-Now for the holy grail; connect our POC ping application that we wrote in step one using `rust-libp2p` over the Tor network.
+Now for the holy grail, connect our POC ping application that we wrote in step one using `rust-libp2p` over the Tor network.

 Functionally the listener side of the application does not need to